frankievalentine/gatsby-craftcms-barebones/README.md

 * cd into Craft `cd craft`

 ### Database
-* Start your mySQL if it isn’t already started
+* Start your mySQL database if it isn’t already started
 * Create a database

-> I recommend using *[TablePlus](https://tableplus.io/)* to connect to your new database and create your database.I always keep mySQL databases encrypted on my own machine keep this in mind when connecting and entering your credentials
+> I recommend using *[TablePlus](https://tableplus.io/)* to connect to your new database and create your database.
+I always keep mySQL databases encrypted on my own machine keep this in mind when connecting and entering your credentials

 * Locate your .env file in craft and add your credentials and database name to the file

 ### Valet
+* While still in the `/craft` directory
-* Start valet `valet start`
+* Start valet using `valet start`
-* Link the CMS to valet `valet link`
+* Then link the directory to valet using `valet link`
-* Install Craft head to your browser at `craft.test/index.php?p=admin/install`
+* Install Craft - head to your browser at `craft.test/index.php?p=admin/install`

 ### Craft CMS
 * Settings <span>&#x27F6;</span> Create a new section called ‘Posts’